Anandb71/Agent-lens-2.0/README.md

 *   **Visual Dashboard:** A simple web application (e.g., in React or Angular) could read `bug_database.json` and display a live, filterable dashboard of all agent failures, critiques, and fixes over time.

 Thank you for reviewing my project.
+---

+## 7. License

+This project is licensed under the MIT License.
+See the `LICENSE` file for details.